Startup guide · Georgia

 - Cobb, Fulton, and DeKalb counties — Each county issues OTCs only for unincorporated areas; if you're in Atlanta, Sandy Springs, Marietta, Decatur, Brookhaven, Dunwoody, or any other incorporated city, that city licenses you instead.

-A cleaning crew that works across several jurisdictions usually only needs an OTC in its home city or county, but several Georgia cities (notably Atlanta) take the position that any business "actively transacting" within their limits must register too.
+A cleaning crew that works across several jurisdictions may only need an OTC in its home city or county, but some Georgia cities, including Atlanta, may require registration when you actively transact within their limits.
 Confirm with each jurisdiction's revenue office before assuming one OTC covers the footprint.

 5. Sales tax on cleaning services